Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 97% protected against measles

-Immune system is preserved and intact
+Immune system preserved and intact

-Cannot spread measles to vulnerable siblings or classmates
+Cannot spread measles to vulnerable peers

 Zero risk of measles-related death

-Protects newborns too young for vaccine (herd immunity)
+Protects newborns too young for vaccine

 Protection lasts a lifetime

-Common side effects: sore arm, mild fever (brief)
+Side effects: sore arm, mild fever (brief)

 ❌ Child Who Is Unvaccinated